chiliproject/cookbook/README.md

 Configuration values interesting when using the `apache2` recipe.
 You can define defaults here which are then used for all instances unless overwritten there.

-See the instance attributes for additional setable values.
+See the instance attributes for additional settable values.

 * `node[:chiliproject][:apache][:document_root]` - The document root where the directories with symlinks are created for sub-path installs.
 This setting is irrelevant for root-path instances.
 * `node[:chiliproject][:apache][:cookbook]` - The cookbook to search for a template for the Apache config